 ON The differential lock is engaged except in the following conditions: One or both brake pedals are pressed (the lock re-engages when the brake is released).
 The parking brake is engaged.
 AUTO The differential lock engages in the following conditions: The wheels are in the middle position.
 The lifting/stop/lowering switch is in the lowering position.
-The differential lock disengages in the following conditions: The lifting/stop/lowering switch is pressed to the lifting position.
+The differential lock disengages in the following conditions: The wheels are turned more than 20% from the middle position.
+The lifting/stop/lowering switch is turned to the lifting position.
 One or both brake pedals are pressed.
-The clutch pedal or the HiShift push button is pressed.
-When the wheels are turned more than 20% from the middle position.
+When controlled by the radar, the differential lock engages when all of the following conditions are met: The speed difference between the rear wheel speed sensor (optional) and the gearbox output speed sensor is more than 7%.
+The driving speed is higher than 0.3 km/h.
+The radar speed and the gearbox output speed are less than 15 km/h.
+The wheels are in the middle position.
+If the tractor is equipped with the steering angle sensor, the differential lock disengages in the following conditions: The wheels are turned more than 20% from the middle position.
+The speed difference between the radar and the gearbox output speed sensor is less than 6%.
+The disengaging delay is 5 seconds.
+One or both brake pedals are pressed.
+The lifting/stop/lowering switch is turned to the lifting position.
+The clutch pedal or the HiShift button is pressed.
 OFF The differential lock is always disengaged.